• Q&A QUIZZES

 Netflix

-What fairy-tale name for secretive Swiss bankers was coined in 1964 when London politicians blamed them for raising speculation against the pound?
+What fairy-tale phrase was coined in 1964 when London politicians blamed secretive Swiss bankers for increased speculation against the pound?

 What municipality in Switzerland, also the highest city in Europe, is the annual host of the World Economic Forum (WEF) meet?